 The survivors of a deceased employee of a subsidiary of the Company, Diamond M Onshore, Inc., sued such subsidiary in Duval County, Texas, for damages as a result of the death of the employee.
 The plaintiffs obtained a judgment in the trial court for \$15.7 million plus post-judgment interest.
-The Company appealed the judgment.
-In July 1998, the Texas Fourth Court of Appeals in San Antonio reversed the judgment of the trial court and rendered that the plaintiffs take nothing.
-A motion for reconsideration filed by the plaintiffs is currently pending with the appellate court.
-No provision for any liability had been established by the Company for this claim.
+The Company has appealed the judgment and is currently awaiting the opinion of the appellate court.
+The Company has received notices from certain of its insurance underwriters reserving their rights to deny coverage on the Company's insurance policies in excess of \$2.0 million for damages resulting from such lawsuit.
+Management believes the Company has complied with all conditions of coverage for final unappealable damages, if any, in the case.
+While the ultimate liability in this matter is difficult to assess, it is management's belief that the final outcome is not reasonably likely to have a material adverse effect on the Company's consolidated financial position, results of operations, or cash flows.
+The Company has not established a liability for such claim at this time.

 A former subsidiary of Arethusa, which is now a subsidiary of the Company, defended and indemnified Zapata Off-Shore Company and Zapata Corporation (the "Zapata Defendants"), pursuant to a contractual defense and indemnification agreement, in a suit for tortious interference with contract and conspiracy to tortiously interfere with contract.
 The plaintiffs sought \$14.0 million in actual damages and unspecified punitive damages, plus costs of court, interest and attorneys' fees.
-In November 1997, the jury awarded a take-nothing judgment in favor of the Zapata Defendants.
-The plaintiffs appealed the judgment and the appellate court ordered the parties to mediation.
-The case went to mediation in July 1998 with no resolution.
+In November 1997, the jury awarded a take nothing judgment in favor of the Zapata Defendants.
+The plaintiffs have appealed the judgment.
 No provision for any liability has been established at this time.